SylvainSenechal/Ray-Tracing/README.md

 # Ray-Tracing
 This repo contains my Rust & Javascript implementations of [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) as well as benchmarks

-The javascript version is available live on [my website](https://sylvainsenechal.github.io/Ray-Tracing/javascriptVersion/index.html).

-Crates : Rand & Rayon for multithreading

-Rust project is build with --release flag on

 # Testing

 ## Javascript version
 The javascript version is available live on ![my website](https://sylvainsenechal.github.io/Ray-Tracing/javascriptVersion/index.html).